Chloride shift

 Chloride shift (also known as the Hamburger phenomenon or lineas phenomenon, named after Hartog Jakob Hamburger) is a process which occurs in a cardiovascular system and refers to the exchange of bicarbonate (HCO3−) and chloride (Cl−) across the membrane of red blood cells (RBCs).

 Mechanism

-Carbon dioxide (CO2) is produced in tissues as a byproduct of normal metabolism.
+Carbon dioxide (CO2) is produced in tissues as a byproduct of normal aerobic metabolism.
 It dissolves in the solution of blood plasma and into red blood cells (RBC), where carbonic anhydrase catalyzes its hydration to carbonic acid (H2CO3).
 Carbonic acid then spontaneously dissociates to form bicarbonate Ions (HCO3−) and a hydrogen ion (H+).
 In response to the decrease in intracellular pCO2, more CO2 passively diffuses into the cell.